model-checking/cbmc-training/docs/src/starter-kit/overview/README.md

 ## Configure the proof

-The next step is to configure CBMC verification of  the memory allocator [`pvPortMalloc`](https://github.com/FreeRTOS/FreeRTOS-Kernel/blob/main/portable/MemMang/heap_5.c#L155) in the source file [portable/MemMang/heap_5.c](https://github.com/FreeRTOS/FreeRTOS-Kernel/blob/main/portable/MemMang/heap_5.c).
+The next step is to configure the repository for the CBMC verification of a particular function.
+The function we want to verify is [`pvPortMalloc`](https://github.com/FreeRTOS/FreeRTOS-Kernel/blob/main/portable/MemMang/heap_5.c#L155) in the source file [portable/MemMang/heap_5.c](https://github.com/FreeRTOS/FreeRTOS-Kernel/blob/main/portable/MemMang/heap_5.c).